 17. University of Saint Francis

-Founded in 1890, the University of Saint Francis is located in Fort Wayne, Indiana, and has approximately 2,300 students enrolled, the majority of whom are from Indiana, Michigan, Illinois and Ohio.
+Founded in 1890, the University of Saint Francis is located in Fort Wayne, Indiana, and has approximately 2,300 students enrolled, the majority of whom are from Indiana, Michigan, Illinois, and Ohio.
 The school has received high academic ranking from several top publications, and Washington Monthly has listed it among its “Best Bang for Your Buck” schools.
 The school ranks fifth in the state for earnings potential, and 93% of 2015 graduates are employed, enrolled in educational programs, or in volunteer services.
 St. Francis is divided into four schools in business and entrepreneurship, arts and sciences, health sciences, and creative arts, and the university’s unique EPIC programs allow students to earn for-credit work experience over two years.
 Specializing in online education, the university is affiliated with the Roman Catholic Church and Franciscan Order.

 USF’s online RN to BSN is designed for licensed registered nurses with a diploma or associate’s degree.
-Courses deliver in accelerated 8-week blocks, and students may complete the degree in as little as 12 months on a full-time basis.
+Courses delivered in accelerated 8-week blocks, and students may complete the degree in as little as 12 months on a full-time basis.
 In addition the major requirements, USF requires a leadership immersion practicum in which students, alongside the aid of faculty mentor, plan and lead an evidence-based project within a healthcare organization to gain valuable real-world experience.
-(Additional prerequisite and elective course work can be waived through a generous transfer policy, which includes a prior learning assessment.)
-Upon graduation, students will be prepared to: provide patient-centered nursing care for individuals, families, and communities across age, gender, cultural, and socioeconomic demographics; collaborate with health care professionals to to improve health outcomes and policy in an evolving regulatory environment; and integrate Catholic Social Teaching and ethical, legal, and Franciscan principles as a professional nurse.
+(Additional prerequisite and elective coursework can be waived through a generous transfer policy, which includes a prior learning assessment.)
+Upon graduation, students will be prepared to provide patient-centered nursing care for individuals, families, and communities across age, gender, cultural, and socioeconomic demographics; collaborate with health care professionals to to improve health outcomes and policy in an evolving regulatory environment; and integrate Catholic Social Teaching and ethical, legal, and Franciscan principles as a professional nurse.

 - Tuition per credit is $420